TerraQuest-Studios/blog.terraqueststudios.net/content/posts/first-post/index.md

 ## About Me

-Hey, Im [wsor(4035)](https://github.com/wsor4035/), a software dev that likes play with random ideas and learn new things.
+Hey, I'm [wsor(4035)](https://github.com/wsor4035/), a software dev that likes play with random ideas and learn new things.
 These days
-I spend a lot of time in the [Luanti Project](https://github.com/luanti-org/) being involved as an [ContentDb](https://content.minetest.net/) editor, engine triager, Discord staff member, docs contributor, [mt-mods](https://github.com/mt-mods)/[mt-historical](https://github.com/mt-historical) memeber, etc..... which in writting this all out is to much :p.
+I spend a lot of time in the [Luanti Project](https://github.com/luanti-org/) being involved as an [ContentDb](https://content.minetest.net/) editor, engine triager, Discord staff member, docs contributor, [mt-mods](https://github.com/mt-mods)/[mt-historical](https://github.com/mt-historical) member, etc..... which in writing this all out is to much :p.

 ## This Blog